sriram570/University-Data-Analysis/README.md

 # University-Data-Analysis

-An exploratory project to analyze and visualize diverse university-ranking .
+An exploratory project to analyze and visualize data consisting of diversified university-rankings.